- The Center for Injury Biomechanics at Wake Forest University is offering several summer research opportunities in Biomedical Engineering.

 - Focus is on research training in the cardiovascular sciences with mentoring by medical school faculty.

 - Hands-on laboratory research, a journal club, and a lecture series which includes presentations by faculty and guest speakers.

 - Students receive a stipend, free housing on the Reynolda campus, and are reimbursed for transportation costs to and from Winston-Salem.

 - This program is sponsored by the Institute for Regenerative Medicine, Wake Forest University Health Sciences.

-- Areas of focus for WFIRM projects include biomaterials, cell and molecular biology, physiology, biomedical engineering, controlled delivery, biochemistry, cell and gene therapy, and tissue engineering.
+- Areas of focus for WFIRM projects include biomaterials, cell and molecular biology, physiology, biomedical engineering, controlled release systems, biochemistry, cell and gene therapy, and tissue engineering.

-- The main objectives of the program are to expose students to a multidisciplinary research environment that is driven by clinical needs, provide training in a strong team environment, and facilitate the education of the next generation of scientists and clinicians.
+- The main objectives of the program are to expose diverse groups of students to a multidisciplinary research environment that is driven by clinical needs, provide training in a strong team environment, and facilitate the education of the next generation of scientists and clinicians.

 - The program provides a competitive stipend to undergraduate science and engineering students.